Diazblack/quantified-self-be/README.md

 ```

 #### DELETE /api/v1/meals/:meal_id/foods/:id
 This endpoint deletes a specified meal from a specific meal.
-It deletes the relationship between the food and the meal in the MealFood table.
+It deletes the relationship between the food and the meal in the MealFood table and returns a the status 204 (content not found) when is successfull.

 ### Calendar Endpoints
 #### GET /api/v1/calendar